vaishnaviupadhyayy/digital_literacy/task-5-cybercrime/checklist.md

 2. **Check URLs carefully:** Only enter login or payment information on official websites or apps.
 Look for https:// and also check if it is secure.
 3. **Enable two factor authentication:** Secure all accounts with it for an extra layer of protection.
 4. **Use strong and unique passwords:** Avoid reusing passwords across accounts.
 Consider a password manager to keep them safe.
-5. **Never share OTPs/ UPI PINs:** Your bank or UPI app will never ask for these over call, email, social media.  # Financial Safety
+5. **Never share OTPs/ UPI PINs:** Your bank or UPI app will never ask for these over call, email, social media.
 6. **Avoid public Wi-Fi for transactions:** Don’t use public networks for banking or UPI payments.
-Use mobile data or a VPN if needed.  # Financial Safety
+Use mobile data or a VPN if needed.
 7. **Keep devices updated:** Regularly update your phone, laptop, and apps to patch security vulnerabilities.
 8. **Be mindful on social media:** Avoid sharing personal details like phone numbers, addresses, or any personal information publicly.
 9. **Report suspicious activity:** If you suspect fraud or cybercrime, report it immediately to the [National Cyber Crime Portal](https://cybercrime.gov.in/) or call **Helpline 1930**.